Dog Constipation

 Age.
 Your dog's age can be the reason why they are having regular episodes of constipation.
 Senior dogs are more prone to this.

 Diet.
-Some dogs are fond of eating things that are non-food items.
-This, in turn, can create blockages and irregular fecal transit.
+Some dogs are fond of eating non-food items.
+This can create blockages and irregular fecal transit.
 Your dog's diet may also be lacking with fiber or may contain too much source of dietary calcium; thus constipation happens.

 Water intake.
 The food your dog eats makes its way from the stomach to the large intestine.
 If your dog doesn't have enough water in their body, the large intestine soaks up water from the food waste.
 This makes your dog produce hard stools that are difficult to pass.

 Psychological problems.
-Something that causes your dog stress or anxiety that's currently present in their environment will lead them to ‘hold’ it.
+If something causes your dog stress or anxiety in their environment, it can lead them to ‘hold’ it.

 Managing a Constipated Dog

-Examine the severity of the condition.
-You, of all people, constantly pick up or clean up after your dog when they poop.
+First, you will want to examine the severity of the condition.
+You constantly pick up after your dog when they poop, so you should be able to notice any irregularities.
 You also know them best.
-Determine how severe your dog's constipation is.
-Are they in too much discomfort?
+Does it seem like they are they in a lot of discomfort?
 Have they completely lost their appetite?
 Have they not pooped for more than three days?
-Observing all these things in your dog, it is best to take them to your veterinarian immediately to avoid any hazard injury to the GI tract
+Observing all these things in your dog, it is best to take them to your veterinarian immediately to avoid any hazard, or injury, to the GI tract.

-Increase water intake As discussed above, water plays an important rolei helpinavoi dog constipation.
-Your dog's body is in a constant need to reabsorb water and if there's not a sufficient amount of water in the body, the body will begin reabsorbing water from thepoo, making it hard to pass
+Water.
+You should also increase their water intake.
+Water plays an important role in avoiding dog constipation.
+Your dog's body constantly absorbs water and if there's not a sufficient amount of water in the body, the body will begin reabsorbing water from poop, making it hard to pass.

-Provide canned dog foo.
-If yor fur-bab is not a fan of drinking wate, eeding your fur-baby canned dog food that has an elevated moisture content may help regulate the system.
-Even mixing kibbles with a small amount of water willbe of great hel
+Canned dog food.
+Provide your dog with canned dog food, especially if your furbaby is not a fan of drinking water.
+Feeding canned dog food that has an elevated moisture content may help to regulate their system.
+You can also try mixing kibbles with a small amount of water will be of great help.

 Exercise.
-Exercisin can help promote proper function and movement of the GI trac of your do
+Exercising can help promote proper function and movement of the GI tract of your dog.

-Increase fiber intake Increasing the amount of fiber in your dog's meals or through supplementation can assist in getting rid of dog constipation and preventing it.
-Fiber adds bulk to your fur-baby's stool, making it pass more quickly.
-An example of this is pumpkin, it's high in moistue fibe and it's good for dogs, too
+Fiber.
+Increasing the amount of fiber in your dog's meals, or through supplementation, can assist in getting rid of dog constipation and preventing it.
+Fiber adds bulk to your fur-baby's stool, making it pass quicker.

 How Can Pet Parents® Help?

-Supplementation with probiotics to your constipated dog is extremely important.
-It does not onl strengthen your fur-baby's gut healt but also boosts the immune system.
-Probiotics are also known to better bowel movement and facilitate detoxification in the digestive tract
+Providing probiotics to your constipated dog can be very beneficial.
+Not only does it strengthen your furbaby's gut health, it also boosts their immune system.
+Probiotics are known to better bowel movement and facilitate detoxification in the digestive tract

-Dog constipation is something you can't take for granted, though it can be a common problem.
-Preventing dog constipation from taking place will help your fur-baby live a happier and healthier life, without the struggle of getting it out.
+Dog constipation is something you can't overlook, even though it can be a common problem.
+Preventing dog constipation can help your furbaby live a happier and healthier life.